ArmaanSethi/Infinite-Craft-Tracker-Extension/README.md

 ## Usage
 I have never used javascript or made a chrome extension so it's a WIP.

-Currently tracks what you have created in infinite craft and records which two elements you merged to create new elements.

 When you click on the extension icon it should populate with a CSV of all of the two elements you merged to create new elements.